Immigration

 Immigration Restriction

 Immigration is not explicitly mentioned in the Constitution.
 Article I, Sec.
 9 discusses the tax and end of the migration and importation of slaves and Article I, Sec.
 8 grants Congress the power to “establish an uniform Rule of Naturalization” for newcomers to obtain U.S. citizenship.
 Therefore, regulation and restriction of immigrants was left to the states and not the federal government.
 Beginning in the late 18th century and continuing until the late 19th century, states restricted immigration as part of its “police powers” to protect and promote the health, safety, and welfare within their states.
 In the late 19th century, Congress passed federal laws restricting immigration, including barring convicts, paupers, those likely to become a public charge, those with loathsome and contagious diseases, contract laborers, and Chinese skilled and unskilled laborers.
 The Supreme Court upheld the constitutionality of these federal restrictions on immigration under the federal power to regulate foreign commerce, foreign relations, and also Congress’s “plenary power” to exclude or deport as inherent in a nation’s sovereignty and right to self-preservation and security.
 Congress has used this power to regulate immigration and federal officials have enforced these laws, admitting, excluding, deporting, and detaining immigrants.
 The states have retained their police power to provide more or less protections or assistance for immigrant residents.
-Federal restrictions on immigration have changed over time, reflecting racial and religious prejudices and fears of immigrants undermining and subverting the nation through their actions and ideologies, as well as reflecting America’s identity as a nation of immigrants, built by contributions of newcomers seeking better opportunities and serving a safe asylum for refugees and beacon of freedom and tolerance
+Federal restrictions on immigration and naturalization have changed over time, reflecting racial and religious prejudices and fears of immigrants undermining and subverting the nation through their actions and ideologies, as well as reflecting America’s identity as a nation of immigrants, built by contributions of newcomers seeking better opportunities and serving as a safe asylum for refugees and a beacon of freedom and tolerance.

 Relevant Cases or Laws